cockroachlabs/workshop_labs/spatial-data/README.md

 ## Lab 5 - ST_Length()

-In this lab, we want to find the distance of the route from Mysteries on Main Street in Johnstown, NY to The Book Nook in Saranac Lake, NY
+In this lab, we want to find the length of the route from Mysteries on Main Street in Johnstown, NY, to The Book Nook in Saranac Lake, NY.

+Function `STLength()` takes a `geography` object and returns the length of the given geography in meters.

 ```sql
 SELECT